Midodrine Side Effects

 Applies to midodrine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking midodrine:More common
+You should check with your doctor immediately if any of these side effects occur when taking midodrine:More common

 - Blurred vision